cristianszwarc/JekyllLanguageAndCategoriesPagination/readme.md

-Yet another multilingual pagination plugin
+Yet another multilingual pagination plugin for Jekyll
 ----------
 ### With category support ###
 This is an attempt to have a **simple** multilingual pagination plugin that supports categories.